IMG_0053.JPG

 Roger Duncan, stanislaus county

-Roger Duncan has served as a Pomology Advisor in Stanislaus County since 1995 and also serves as County Director.
+Roger Duncan has served as a Pomology Advisor in Stanislaus County since 1995.
 His research efforts include evaluation of rootstocks, varieties, orchard design, pruning systems, alternatives to pre-plant fumigation, labor reduction in peaches, tree fertility and integrated pest management.
 He received his B.S. in Plant Science / Plant Pathology from UC Davis and M.S. from CSU Fresno.
+In 2024 he retired and is serving as an emeriti advisor.

 mae.jpg